NunoSempere/nunosempere.github.io/maths-prog/ProgrammingLanguagesIknow.md

 Useful for: GithubPages.
 Just writting without the need to worry about html.

 Personal experience: Easy to pick up.
-Pity that it doesn't really support math.
+With pandoc I can compile it into latex (!) and add all the math I want.

 ## HTML and CSS
 Representative project: [easyfirma.es](easyfirma.es)